 The third entry (and second expansion pack) in the Starcraft II trilogy.
 Aside from focusing on the Protoss and the lead character being Artanis, little is known about it as of late 2014.
-It is predicted for release in 2015.Note that some of the tropes may change - the game has a long way to go until it's released.Warning: The page might refer to events from StarCraft II: Wings of Liberty and StarCraft II: Heart of the Swarm without spoiler tags.
+It is scheduled for release on November 10, 2015.Note that some of the tropes may change - the game has a long way to go until it's released.Warning: The page might refer to events from StarCraft II: Wings of Liberty and StarCraft II: Heart of the Swarm without spoiler tags.

 Tropes appearing in Legacy of the Void include:

 - Apocalypse How: Universal, if Amon gets his way.

 - The Battlestar: The Spear of Adun, despite being mostly a transport, is far from unarmed... but it can carry entire Carrier fleets and motherships.

 - Big Bad: Amon, as well as being the Greater Scope Villain of the series.

 - Blade on a Stick: A new Zealot type has this.
 Deadly against tightly packed infantry.

 - The Bus Came Back: Wings of Liberty and Heart of the Swarm had stories focusing mostly on the conflict between Terrans and Zerg; the Protoss did show up, but they had a minor role, and those who showed up were either Zeratul (who only came to provide vague foreshadowing about the prophecy and Amon's return), colons and the Taldarim, while the Protoss society on Shakuras barely gets more than a few mentions.
 Legacy of the Void will entirely focus on them and their struggle against Amon.

 - The new UI changes in patch 3.0 brought back the iconic campaign selection of the [[Videogame/Starcraft original and its expansion]].

 - Careful listeners will notice that the soundtrack includes remixes of the original songs.